The Song of Bernadette (novel): References to history, geography and current science

-Werfel's description of the veiled lupus sufferers is very similar to that of Zola's description of Elise Rouquet, whose nose and mouth are being eaten away by lupus, on pages 13-14 of Lourdes.
+Werfel's description of the veiled lupus sufferers is very similar to that of Zola's description of Elise Rouquet, whose nose and mouth are being eaten away by lupus, on pages 13–14 of Lourdes.
 Rouquet is also the Zola character who bathes her face in water from the Lourdes spring; one sore on her face improves, but the doctors are unable to decide, throughout the book, whether she actually had lupus or some other illness that responds well to washing or if the partial cure is psychosomatic.
 No such indecision plagues Dr. Dozous or his fellow physicians; in Chapter 46 of The Song of Bernadette, "The Hell of the Flesh," he implausibly informs the fictional Lafite that one of the lupus patients bathed her face in water from the spring and that she "didn't realize at first that she had a nose and mouth again."

 Copyright

-The Song of Bernadette has been in the public domain in the European Union since 1 January 2016.
+The Song of Bernadette has been in the public domain worldwide since the end of 2015: author Franz Werfel's 1945 death plus 70 years.

 Adaptations

 A 1943 film version, produced by 20th-Century Fox and directed by Henry King, was a major success and won four Academy Awards.
 One Oscar went to Jennifer Jones, marking her emergence as a Hollywood star.

 The Song of Bernadette is an upcoming musical adaption of Werfel's novel by Frank Wildhorn, Rinne Groff, and Robin Lerner.
-The new musical is scheduled to premiere at the Skylight Music Theatre in Milwaukee, Wisconsin on May 19, 2023.
-The first industry reading of the show took place on March 14-15, 2019.
+The new musical was scheduled to premiere at the Skylight Music Theatre in Milwaukee, Wisconsin on May 19, 2023 but was then postponed.
+The first industry reading of the show took place on March 14–15, 2019.
 In September 2022, a workshop was held in Manhattan.